fiverr/passable/README.md

 ---

-## Difference from testing frameworks
+## Syntactic differences from testing frameworks

 Since Passable is running in production environment, and accommodates different needs, some changes to the basic unit test syntax have been made, to cover the main ones quickly: